 Community-Based Victim Services

-There are 69 Community-Based Victim Services Programs in BC funded by the Ministry of Justice.
-These community-based programs, established in the late 1980s, provide crucial emotional support, information, referrals, justice system support and liaison services for survivors of sexual assault, violence in relationships and violence against children and youth.
+There are 70 Community-Based Victim Services Programs in BC funded by the Ministry of Public Safety and Solicitor General.
+These community-based programs, established in the late 1980s, provide crucial emotional support, information, referrals, justice system support, and liaison services for survivors of sexual assault, violence in relationships, and violence against children and youth.
 Programs also work to ensure that a coordinated response is in place in their community.
 Some specialized programs provide support to survivors of violence who have specific needs, such as adult male survivors and survivors from Indigenous and multicultural communities.

-There are 95 Stopping the Violence Counselling programs in BC, funded by the Ministry of Justice.
-These programs provide essential counselling and support (including information, referrals and in some cases, system liaison services) for women who have experienced sexual assault, violence in relationships, and/or childhood abuse.
+There are 94 Stopping the Violence Counselling programs in BC, funded by the Ministry of Public Safety and Solicitor General.
+These programs provide essential counselling and support (including information, referrals, and in some cases, system liaison services) for women who have experienced sexual assault, violence in relationships, and/or childhood abuse.

-There are 55 Stopping the Violence Outreach and 11 Multicultural Outreach programs in BC, funded by the Ministry of Justice.
+There are 55 Stopping the Violence Outreach and 11 Multicultural Outreach programs in BC, funded by the Ministry of Public Safety and Solicitor General.
 These programs respond to the needs of adult women and their dependent children who have experienced or are at risk of violence.
 Programs support women to identify and access the services they need.
-They provide counselling, referral to other community services and assistance with systems such as child protection and family court.
+They provide counselling, referral to other community services, and assistance with systems such as child protection and family court.
 They also work to ensure that a coordinated response is in place in the community.
 Programs provide community education to raise awareness about the effect of violence against women and the services needed to address it.
-As needed, they provide local transportation, accompaniment and advocacy.
+As needed, they provide local transportation, accompaniment, and advocacy.